-- 1. The Commission hereby ratifies the tentative Agreement attached to this Resolution as Exhibit A. - 2.
-The Commission hereby authorizes and directs the Interim General Manager, or her delegate, to execute the collective bargaining agreement reflecting the terms of the tentative Agreement on the Commission's behalf, and forward that signed Agreement to the Union for formal signing.
+- 1) Approves the collective bargaining agreement attached to this Resolution as Exhibit A. - 2) Authorizes and directs the General Manager of Visitor Venues, or her delegate, to execute the collective bargaining agreement and forward it to the Union for signature.

-Passed by the Commission on August 5, 2009.
+Passed by the Commission on October 3, 2012.